NurikDen/Leylek/README.md

 #06.07.2024 Updated animations, made optimization, added xml file of celebrities.

 #10.07.2024 We made optimiztion and updated main animations.
 Besides, we made the generating of quotes.
+The second beta-version.

+#11.07.2024 Our application can show celebrities with that name.
+The third beta-version.

+#12.07.2024 You can add names to list of favourite names.
+The fourth beta-version.

+#15.07.2024 Updated new features and UI.